 Note: This step-by-step plan assumes a rent increase as of 1 July in the regulated (social) rental sector.
 This includes residents of independent living space.
 If your rent increase takes effect on a different date, different terms apply.

 You can arrange this immediately with our standard letter (download pdf)!
 Fill in the letter and send it by e-mail or post to your landlord.
 Feel free to ask for a confirmation of receipt.
-Make sure that you stop the direct debit before mid-June .
+Make sure that you stop the direct debit before mid-June you have stopped the direct debit.

-Note: It is important that you continue to pay the rent every month until July 1st.
-Due to the withdrawal of the rent collection, nothing will change in the rent payment until 1 July.
+Note: It is important that you continue to pay the rent every month until July 1.
+Withdrawing the rent collection will not change the rent payment until July 1.

 Before May 1st Soon you will receive a written proposal from your landlord to adjust the rent: in practice, this is almost always a rent increase.
 This letter contains the newly proposed rental price as of 1 July.
 You can also read that you can submit a notice of objection to your landlord before 1 July.
 To be able to participate in our promotion, we strongly advise you not to use this.
 It reduces your chance of success and you only saddle yourself with unnecessary paperwork.
 Nor is it necessary.
 Will you only receive the proposal for a rent increase after 1 May?
 Then your landlord may have announced too late, and the rent increase may not take effect until 1 August at the earliest.
 This must then be announced again.
 If that does not happen, you can successfully object to the rent increase by refusing it.